changx03/random_forest_attack/rf_attack_algorithm.md

         restore directions
         refund budget
-        find path from the last node in paths_stack
+        find a path in paths_stack.peek

+        if path is None:
+            return x_stack.peek

-    compute next_x given the selected path
+    compute next_x based on the selected path x_stack.push(next_x)
-    x_stack.push(next_x)
     reduce budget
     update directions
-    set the node in the selected path as visited compute new paths
+    set the node in the selected path as visited compute new paths based on next_x
     paths_stack.push(paths)

+return x_stack.peek
 ```